• Skip to primary navigation

 How to Serve

-In France, crème caramel is usually served it on its own chilled - but here's what works if you want to dress it up.
+In France, crème caramel is usually served chilled and enjoyed on its own - but here are a few ways to dress it up.

-At most, you'll find it served with some strawberries, raspberries, blueberries or tropical fruits.
+At most, you'll find it served with fresh strawberries, raspberries, blueberries or other seasonal fruits.

 What Can I Do with the Leftover Egg Whites?